JorgeMalaquiasDev/parrots-game/README.md

 # 🧠 Parrot Memory Game

-A simple and interactive web-based memory game built with **HTML, CSS, and JavaScript**.
+🇺🇸 A simple and interactive memory game built with HTML, CSS and JavaScript
+🔽 🇧🇷 Versão em português abaixo

 ## 🎮 About the Game